syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Databinding.md

 ---
 layout: post
 title: Data binding | ListBox | ASP.NET Webforms | Syncfusion
-description: data-binding
+description: Learn more about Data Binding  support in Syncfusion ASP.NET ListBox control, its elements, and more.
 platform: aspnet
 control: ListBox
 documentation: ug
 ---

-# Data Binding
+# Data Binding in ASP.NET ListBox

 The ListBox is populated with the node information taken from a data source.
 The ListBox supports binding data sources containing Object data, Remote data, XML Data, SQL Data and LINQ-to-SQL Data.